Expectations are the key concept in Great Expectations.

 Since notebooks are often less permanent, creating Expectations in a notebook also helps reinforce that the source of truth about Expectations is the Expectation Suite, not the code that generates the Expectations.

-Let’s scroll through the notebook and see what’s happening in each cell:
+Let’s take a look through the notebook and see what’s happening in each cell:

-The first cell does several things: It imports all the relevant libraries, loads a Data Context, and creates what we call a Batch of your data and Expectation Suite.
+- The first cell does several things: It imports all the relevant libraries, loads a Data Context, and creates a

-The second cell allows you to specify which columns you want to run the automated Profiler on.
+- The second cell allows you to specify which columns you want to ignore when creating Expectations.
 Remember how we want to add some tests on the

 passenger_countcolumn to ensure that its values range between 1 and 6?
-Let’s uncomment just this one line:
+Let’s comment just this one line to include it: